jkarlin929/wine-list/README.md

 # APP 1: React Wines
 Tonight we're going to build a simple React app using around newly acquired Axios skills.
 For our data, we'll be using the wine api from [Arun's handy API generator](http://myapi-profstream.herokuapp.com/).

-### Completion
-Part 1 - 4 is required - Part 5 is bonus

 ### Submission
 Homework is due tonight by midnight.